Introduction to iOS App Testing

 Why iOS App Testing?

-The structure of the device which is available or yet to be released should have a clear view and became a source bed for testing.
+The structure of the device which is available or yet to be released should have a clear view and become a source bed for testing.
 Similar devices do not need a deep analysis for testing of OS as it is a locked system but still takes a minimum time of testbed for OS testing.
 Apple has a huge variety of self-automatic tools and provides us learning tips.
-The Global positioning system for the Android system are easily prone to data hacks but it is very hard in iOS to send message or notification.
+The Global positioning system for the Android system are easily prone to data hacks, but it is very hard in iOS to send message or notification.
 The GPS testing in Android requires 3days to execute fake code to send a fake location.
 But in iOS, it takes a fraction of seconds to send fake code for GPS.

 The primary testing is not mandatory to test the global positioning system by ground test, transporting fake GPS data is sensible which is time and cost-efficient.
 Apple iOS has firm guidelines to save the application which helps in getting rejected after the submission process.